The Köln Concert: Concert and recording

-Subtle laughter may be heard from the audience at the very beginning of "Part I" in response to Jarrett's quoting of the melody of the signal bell which announces the beginning of an opera or concert to patrons at the Köln Opera House, the notes of which are G D C G A D. An article from the German newspaper Die Welt refuted this theory in stating that this pattern has never been used by the Köln Opera House and that it might rather be the very end of the melody of the song "The Faithful Hussar" played by the chiming clock of the house 4711 located close to the opera house, a tune Keith Jarrett might have heard just before going on stage.
+Subtle laughter may be heard from the audience at the very beginning of "Part I" in response to Jarrett's quoting of the melody of the signal bell which announces the beginning of an opera or concert to patrons at the Köln Opera House, the notes of which are G D C G A D. An article from the German newspaper Die Welt disputed this theory in stating that this pattern has never been used by the Köln Opera House and that it might rather be the very end of the melody of the song "The Faithful Hussar" played by the chiming clock of the house 4711 located close to the opera house, a tune Keith Jarrett might have heard just before going on stage.
 Jarrett himself noted that while he does not remember doing it consciously, he credits it for putting the audience in a good mood that helped him through a difficult concert experience.